Codecademy/docs/content/css/concepts/selectors/selectors.md

 ## Selecting by Attribute

-The `class` and `id` attributes are generally assigned for styling different elements on the same page and linking to sections or other pages of the site.
+The `class` and `id` attributes are generally assigned for styling different elements.
+An `id` cannot start with a number.

 ### Syntax